the PulsePen is based on the applanation tonometry principle. According to this method, the sensor is placed over the skin

 - definition of the Augmentation Index, related to the level and the early rise time of the reflection wave

 Pulse Wave Velocity

 The measurement of the Pulse Wave Velocity (PWV) is a simple

 and rapid way to assess the compliance of great arteries.

-Pulse wave flows along the arteries at a speed rate which varies according to the wall elasticity: less elastic the wall, the higher
+Pulse wave flows along the arteries at a speed rate that varies according to the wall elasticity: less elastic the wall, the higher

 the propagation rate.

 It's important to point out that PWV is referred to the propagation velocity of the pressure waves and